Loading

 We are committed to addressing threats to national security, including the illicit movement of money and money laundering.
 On 16 October 2025, the Minister for Home Affairs, the Hon Tony Burke MP, announced that legislation to amend the AML/CTF Act will be developed.

-The department is conducting public consultation relating to the proposed reforms to the AML/CTF Act.
+The department conducted public consultation relating to the proposed reforms to the AML/CTF Act in December 2025 and January 2026.

 pop-up content starts